shelfey/tree-sparrow-acclimation/README.md

 ## Code/Software
-elife_code.R is the source code file used in this study.
-The file can be opened with Rstudio and VCFtools.
+"TScode.R" is the source code file used in this study.
+The file can be opened with Rstudio.
+The code to calculate FST is also listed in the same file.